 I decided to plant okra this summer and discovered that okra grows really well in Louisiana gardens.
 It thrives in the hot, hot summer.
 I planted eight tiny plants at the end of June and they started producing okra pods in August.
 Then wow!
-The okra pods grow rapidly and overnight.
-We have to pick the okra every day — or they become too large with tough inedible fiber.
+The okra pods grew rapidly; it appears that they changed overnight.
+We picked the okra every day — or they become too large with tough inedible fiber.
 Now the okra plants are taller than I am.

 Essie’s Garlic Okra